Elizabeth Cantalamessa

 I have published on topics including political speech,

-Last summer I was a Quarry Farm Fellow
+and I was a Quarry Farm Fellow with

 such as humbug, irony, and tall tales.